f18m/cmonitor/README.md

 # nmon-cgroup-aware

 Fork of Nigel's performance Monitor for Linux, adding cgroup-awareness.
+Cgroups (i.e. Linux Control Groups) are the basic technology used to create containers.
-Makes it easy to monitor your LXC/Docker container performances.
+This fork thus is aimed to monitoring your LXC/Docker container performances.

 NOTE: this is actually a fork of "njmon", not "nmon". njmon provides no interactive mode (often useless inside containers!) and is a more modern tool that produces a JSON output that can be used together with tools like [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).

+This fork also aims at supporting mostly x86_64 architectures; support for AIX/PowerPC has been dropped.

 ## How to install